CodeLabsProInc/AGI-GPT/README.md

 Demo made by <a href=https://twitter.com/BlakeWerlinger>Blake Werlinger</a>

-<h2 align="center"> 💖 Help Fund Auto-GPT's Development 💖</h2>
+<h2 align="center"> 💖 Help Fund AGI-GPT's Development 💖</h2>
 <p align="center">
-If you can spare a coffee, you can help to cover the costs of developing Auto-GPT and help push the boundaries of fully autonomous AI!
+If you can spare a coffee, you can help to cover the costs of developing AGI-GPT and help push the boundaries of fully autonomous AI!
 Your support is greatly appreciated
-Development of this free, open-source project is made possible by all the <a href="https://github.com/Significant-Gravitas/Auto-GPT/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/Torantulino">sponsors</a>.
+Development of this free, open-source project is made possible by all the <a href="https://github.com/Significant-Gravitas/AGI-GPT/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/Torantulino">sponsors</a>.
 If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/Torantulino">click here</a>.
 </p>

 <p align="center">